 CIBS Funding for Research

-IB RESEARCH FUNDING
+INTERNATIONAL BUSINESS RESEARCH FUNDING

 All researchers conducting research that involves human subjects — including existing data in which the person can be identified, all surveys, questionnaires, interviews, etc., — must complete the Texas A&M University Application for Use of Human Subject in Research before the research is conducted.
 For additional information and application process, please visit the Office of Research Compliance.